Suspended lineman Richie Incognito says this storm will pass

 “I know both of those guys personally,” he said.
 “I feel like they are both good guys.”

 Former Dolphins linebacker Channing Crowder told “Piers Morgan Live” that a locker room is often a place where players are trying to establish a pecking order.

-People cannot compare it to working at a regular job, he said, because it involves physically aggressive men with big egos competing and trying to prove their manhood.
+People cannot compare it to working at a regular job, he said, because we are talking about physically aggressive men with big egos competing and trying to prove their manhood.

-NFL players are "a bunch of testosterone-filled alpha males who are trying to find their place on the totem pole," he told Morgan.
+NFL players are “a bunch of testosterone-filled alpha males who are trying to find their place on the totem pole,” he told CNN.

 He said when Incognito joined the team, he would test people to see where he stood with them.

 “He is a guy that needs to know his place with you,” Crowder said.

 Incognito also apparently liked to play pranks.
 In a segment shown on a HBO series that follows one NFL team during each preseason, Incognito figured out a teammate’s iPad password.
 He then teased the player about a status update he made for the player and joked about the player’s fiancee.

 “Hard Knocks” has given audiences a look inside team dynamics, sometimes giving viewers a glimpse at life for rookies.
 And inevitably some of the younger players get hazed.